 - Estimate the duration of activity

 4. Cost estimating and developing the budget

-A project manager should ensure that the project is completed within the approved budget.
-Even if a project meets client’s expectations and is delivered within the predicted time scope, it may go wildly over-budget and still be considered a failure.
-A good project manager will frequently review the budget plan and forecast to avoid massive budget overruns.
+Good project managers know how to keep a project within its set budget.
+Even if a project meets a client’s expectations and is delivered on time, it will still be a failure if it goes wildly over-budget.
+Good project managers frequently review the budget and plan ahead to avoid massive budget overruns.

 5. Ensuring customer satisfaction

-Customer satisfaction is undoubtedly the most important criteria when it comes to measuring project’s success.
-One of the key responsibilities of every project manager is to minimize uncertainty, avoid any unwanted surprises and involve their clients in the project up to a reasonable extent.
-The easiest way to achieve this is to maintain effective communication and keep the clients regularly informed.
+In the end, a project is only a success if the customer is happy.
+One of the key responsibilities of every project manager is to minimize uncertainty, avoid any unwanted surprises and involve their clients in the project as much as is reasonably possible.
+Good project managers know how to maintain effective communication and keep the company’s clients up-to-date.

 6. Analyzing and managing project risk

 The bigger the project is, the more likely there are to be hurdles and pitfalls that weren’t part of the initial plan.
 Hiccups are inevitable, but good project managers know how meticulously and almost intuitively, identify and evaluate potential risks before the project begins.
 They know how to then avoid risks or at least minimize their impact.

 7. Monitoring progress

 During the initial stages, project managers and their teams have a clear vision and high hopes of producing the desired result.
 However, the path to the finish line is never without some bumps along the way.
 When things don’t go according to a plan, a project manager needs to monitor and analyze both expenditures and team performance, and to always efficiently take corrective measures.